Prisons in North Korea: Internment camps for political prisoners

 The internment camps are located in central and northeastern North Korea.
 They consist of many prison labour colonies in secluded mountain valleys, completely isolated from the outside world.
-The total number of prisoners who are incarcerated in the camps is estimated to range from 150,000 to 200,000.
+The total number of prisoners who are incarcerated in the camps is estimated to range from 80,000 to 200,000.
 Yodok camp and Pukchang camp are separated into two sections: One section for political prisoners who are in lifelong detention, another section which is similar to re-education camps with prisoners who are sentenced to long-term imprisonment which ranges from 5 to 20 years.

 The prisoners are forced to perform hard and dangerous slave work with primitive means in mining and agriculture.
-The food rations are very small, so the prisoners are constantly on the brink of starvation.
+The food rations are very small, causing the prisoners to constantly be on the brink of starvation.
 Along with the hard work, the small food rations cause a huge number of the prisoners to die.
 It is estimated that 40% of the prisoners die from malnutrition.

 Moreover, many prisoners are crippled from work accidents, frostbite or torture.
 Additionally, a rigid punishment regimen exists in the camps.
 Prisoners who work too slowly and prisoners who do not obey orders are beaten or tortured.
 In cases when one prisoner is accused of stealing food or attempting to escape, the other prisoners are publicly executed.

 Initially, there were around twelve political prison camps, but some of them were merged or closed (e.g. Onsong prison camp, Kwan-li-so No. 12, following a suppressed riot with around 5,000 dead people in 1987).
 Today there are six political prison camps in North Korea, with the size determined from satellite images and the number of prisoners estimated by former prisoners and NGOs.